top of page

 about alexandria choral society

-ACS has received a number of awards over the years.
+ACS’s excellence has long been recognized in the community.
 In 1992, ACS was an initial recipient of the Chorus America/ASCAP Award for Adventurous Programming, and ACS was twice selected for the Alexandria Chamber of Commerce’s ALEX Award, recognizing artistic excellence in service to the arts in Alexandria.
 In 2020, ACS was honored with an official letter of commendation from the Senate of the Commonwealth of Virginia in recognition of our 50th season and for outstanding community engagement and dedicated service to the citizens of Alexandria.
+In 2025, in recognition of the Washington Women concert, One Voice Alexandria festival, and the numerous other collaborations we undertook as part of our 55th anniversary season, ACS was nominated for the Choralis Ovation Award for “Best Collaboration.”

 Sarah Wise, Alto